buntec/ff4s/docs/examples/reusable-components.md

 # Reusable Components

 In this example, we illustrate how the creation of reusable UI components works using `ff4s`.
-Two of many, button and select components are popular in frontend development and hence are going to be used in this example along with the [Frankfurter API](https://frankfurter.app).
+Two of many, button and select components are popular in frontend development and are going to be used in this example along with the [Frankfurter API](https://frankfurter.app).

 ## Select Component

-A select component can be modelled as follows:
+For the modelling of a simple select component with elements of type `O`, a minimal requirement is the following methods:

+1. `fromString`: converts a string to type `O`.
+2. `onChange0`: performs an action of type `A` based on selected option and state of type `S`.
+3. `options`: list of options.
+4. `selected0`: currently selected option function of the state.

 ```scala mdoc:js:shared
 import org.scalajs.dom